milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

       enumValues <- brackets lexer (commaSep1 lexer (stringLiteral lexer)) return $ TEnum enumValues
 ```
-Coming from imperative programming, this does look quite complex at first.
+Coming from imperative programming, this function does look quite complex to me at first.
 But once I started to understand what was happening, I started to really like how concise these definitions are. \
-There are no `if`s here, no `else if`s, no "_darn it, in this language it's `elif` not `else if`_"'s here, which matches the more "stateless" way one would think about a grammar like the one above.
+There are no `if`s here, no `else if`s, no "_darn it, in this language it's `elif` not `else if`_"'s here, which I feel like matches the more "stateless" way one would think about a grammar like the one above.

 Remember what I said earlier about _monadic_ parser combinators being overkill for this project?
 Well `parseType` is the one parsing function in my project that actually uses the bind operator (hidden in do notation).
 All other parsing functions only use `>>`. \
 So maybe I was wrong earlier?
 Or maybe I'm wrong for using monad stuff when it's not neccessary and this could be done in a purely applicative style? \